pachonjcl/remix-demo/README.md

 # How do you run it?

-Use node at least v16
+Use node at least version 16

 Create a .env file with the following values: